gurezo/cucumber-feature-step-select/protoractor-setting-for-ie11.md

         Environment variable Window closed.
 1. checking to the above settings
     1. start `command pronpt`
-    1. excute commnd.
+    1. excute commn.
 (It is OK if it is as follows.)
     ```
     C:\Users\loginUser>javac -version
     javac 1.8.0_161